BJL156/JordanOS/README.md

 - [ ] Audio support.

 ## Prerequisites
-If on Windows these dependencies must be installed in WSL.
+JordanOS is only available natively on Linux; however, it's possible to build JordanOS in Windows using WSL 2.
+Therefore, if on Windows these dependencies must be installed in WSL 2.
-- GCC i386 cross compiler
+- GCC i386 cross compiler.
+- NASM.
-- NASM
+- grub.
-- grub-file
+  - grub-file.
-- grub-mkrescue
+  - grub-mkrescue.
-- xorriso
+  - xorriso.
-- binutils
+- binutils.
+- qemu (Optional, but JordanOS provides `qemu.bat` and `qemu.sh` to use QEMU easily for emulation.)

 ## Building
 1. Clone the repository by opening a terminal and running: